Dhu'l-Suwayqatayn: Interpretation

 Abd Allah ibn Amr ibn al-As and Ibn Kathir interpreted that this will occur after the second coming of Yeshua (Isa) (AKA Jesus Christ), in the end times.

 In other religions

 Following the Fifth Crusade (1217–1221), this tradition was transferred to Europe when Bishop Oliver of Paderborn's Historia Damiatina described a Nubian king as an omen indicating the end of Islam.

 Pierre d'Avity's "The Estate of the Empire of Presbyter Iohn" similarly describes a prophecy of a new Reformer rising from the Church of Rome around the year 1520, with the Franks supposedly conquering Tours, Ziden, Mecca, and Egypt.
-It also mentions the prophecy of Dhul-Suwayqatayn and the Abyssinian destruction of the Islamic holy sites, including the sepulchre of the Islamic prophet Muhammad.
+It also mentions the prophecy of Dhu'l-Suwayqatayn and the Abyssinian destruction of the Islamic holy sites, including the sepulchre of the Islamic prophet Muhammad.